 - Prior Approval Requests must be submitted prior to engaging in the activity, and at least 30 days prior to the anticipated start date of the activity when possible.

 Addressing external professional activities differ across schools and departments, and therefore the ability to accurately ascertain the impact of external professional activities best resides within the schools and departments.

 Deans of each of the schools shall identify Designated Reviewers within their areas with the appropriate expertise and authority to assess and manage EPAs.
-These individuals typically have final decision-making authority over (additional examples are outlined in Appendix B2):
+These individuals typically have final decision-making authority over:

 - Faculty appointments, salaries, and promotions; AND